Anil Gayan: Political career

-Mr Gayan is a Senior Counsel
+Legal career

+In 1974, Gayan joined the Attorney General’s Chambers as Crown Counsel.
+Since 1995 Gayan has been a Senior Counsel.

-Gayan led a 20-member African Union group of observers for the 2010 Rwanda election.
+In 2008, he was part of United Nations mediation in Guinea-Bissau.
+Gayan led a 20-member African Union group of observers during the 2010 Rwanda elections.

 Controversies

 In 2015, the appointment of the head of the Cardiac Center, which is a department under Gayan's ministry, caused some controversy.
 In May 2016, Gayan sent a "Freedom of Information" email to a newspaper to request the newspaper to provide information about the salary of its staff.
 The Director of Publications of the newspaper replied by disclosing his salary and commented that the newspaper is a private entity.
 In June 2016, several Non-Governmental Organizations were concerned about the increase in usage of synthetic drugs in Mauritius while Gayan stated that the situation was not alarming.